ec-jrc/lisflood-code/docs/4_Static-Maps_channel-geometry/index.md

 $0.025 + 0.015 \cdot \min(\frac{50}{upstreamArea} , 1) + 0.030 \cdot \min(\frac{elevation}{2000} , 1)$

 ### Bottom width (chanbw)
-The channel bottom width map can be computed using empirical relationship that relate channel width of the grid-cell with its upstream area (in $km^2$); for example, following [Burek et al. (2014)](https://ec-jrc.github.io/lisflood/pdfs/Dataset_hydro.pdf):<br/>
+The channel bottom width map can be computed using empirical relationship that relate channel width of the grid-cell with its upstream area (in $km^2$).
+For example, following [Burek et al. (2014)](https://ec-jrc.github.io/lisflood/pdfs/Dataset_hydro.pdf):<br/>

 $chanbw_{step1} = 0.0032 \cdot upstreamArea$

-It is here noted that the study mentioned above ([Burek et al. (2014)](https://ec-jrc.github.io/lisflood/pdfs/Dataset_hydro.pdf)), also suggests a second step.
-The LISFLOOD model first needs to be run for the entire simulation period length with the initial channel bottom width to get a long-term average discharge ($avgdis$) which is then used in the following *empirical* equation:<br/>
+The same study ([Burek et al. (2014)](https://ec-jrc.github.io/lisflood/pdfs/Dataset_hydro.pdf)), also suggests a second step, which relates *chanbw* to average discharge value.
+The initial channel bottom width from step1 is used to run a OS LISFLOOD simulation for at least a few years to compute a long-term average discharge ($avgdis$).
+This latter value is then used in the following *empirical* equation:<br/>

 $chanbw_{step2} = avgdis^{0.539}$